hanabi/hanabi.github.io/docs/level-2.md

 - In a normal *Finesse*, you give a clue to a player who comes after the player blind-playing a card. (e.g. clue --> blind-play --> clued-card plays)
 - If you give a *Finesse* clue to someone who gets to have a turn **before** the blind-play occurs, it is called a *Reverse Finesse*.
 This is more complicated than a normal *Finesse* and is harder to see. (e.g. clue --> clued player does unrelated action --> blind-play --> clued-card plays)
 - Because *Reverse Finesses* exist as a strategy, before playing any cards, players should always check out everyone's *Finesse Position*.
-If a card in someone's *Finesse Position* is playable and "matches" the clue, then **they need to defer playing the clued card** for at least one go-around and wait to see what happens.
+If a card in someone's *Finesse Position* is playable and "connects" to the clue, then **they need to defer playing the clued card** for at least one go-around and wait to see what happens.
-- If the player with the "matching" card blind-plays it, then it means that the clued card is the next card in the chain.
+- If the player with the "connecting" card blind-plays it, then it means that the clued card is the next card in the chain.
 - For example, in a 3-player game:
   - It is the first turn and nothing is played on the stacks.
   - Alice clues Bob red, which touches his red 2.